-Your accommodation will be within one of a number of local guesthouses with other volunteers from our projects in Kerala, close to the centre of town.
-The guesthouse can accommodate between 6-8 volunteers and you'll be sharing a dorm-style room with up to three others.
-The accommodation is very basic, but clean and comfortable (and comes with Wifi access).
+Your accommodation will be within a shared volunteer villa and you will be staying with other volunteers close to the centre of Fort Kochin.
+The volunteer villa can accommodate between 30-40 volunteers and you'll be staying in a dorm-style room with 4-6 others, each room has a fan.
+The accommodation is very basic, but clean and comfortable.
 You'll have shared use of shower facilities (these are cold-water only, which is perfect for the hot climate) and communal areas, including kitchen and seating area.
 Bed linen is provided, so you won't need to provide your own, but you will need to bring your own towel.
 Wifi is available at the volunteer accommodation, but please do not expect the speed to be as quick as you are used to back at home.

 Please note that there is an 11pm curfew at the volunteer house, so please ensure you respect this.
 There are no washers/dryers at the accommodation but there is a laundry service at an small additional cost.
 You can also hand wash your clothes and hang them up to dry outside on the terrace.
-Dry cleaning can also be arranged.
 When you arrive at the accommodation you will need to pay a small deposit of 1,000INR (approx. £10).
 This will be returned to you at the end of your stay so long as your room is left in good condition.

-Breakfast and lunch are included in the cost of your trip for the duration of your stay, except on Sundays when dinners are not included.
-Breakfast will consist of typical Keralan food and fruit, with lunch including dishes like curries, rice, chapatti, vegetables, and salads.
+Breakfasts, lunches and dinners are included in the cost of your trip for the duration of your stay, except on Sundays when dinners are not included.
+Breakfast will consist of typical Keralan food and fruit, with lunches and dinners including dishes like curries, rice, chapatti, vegetables, and salads.
 Please note all meals prepared at the volunteer house are vegetarian.
 Food is local and typically Keralan - delicious without being too spicy!
 You're welcome to use the kitchen area to make your own snacks, tea and coffee - filtered water is provided at the accommodation and snacks and other drinks can be bought at the local shops.
 Please let us know if you have specific dietary requirements when you book.
 Bottled water can be purchased from nearby shops very cheaply.

-Dinners aren't included as part of this trip, which is a great excuse to go out and try the local cuisine.
+You may choose to eat out on some occassions.
 There are lots of great cafes and restaurants close to the school and your accommodation, which serve a mix of delicious local and western food.
 If you do choose to eat out, please inform the staff at the house that you will not be eating at home for that meal.

-You will need to arrange your flights to arrive into Kochi (Cochin) Airport (COK) on day one of your programme start date (Saturday).
-Please arrive in the morning for an inclusive arrival transfer to your volunteer accommodation, which will take between 1-1.5 hours.
+You will need to arrange your flights to arrive into Kochi (Cochin) Airport (COK) on day one of your programme start date (Saturday) between the hours of 8am to 8pm.
+Please arrive between these times to receive your included airport pick up, the journey takes 1-1.5 hours.
 If you arrive outside of these times, you will need to pay for a private transfer which costs approximately US$25.
 Alternatively you can arrive the day before and meet the team the next day.
 Extra accommodation and transfers will be at your own cost.

 Your volunteer experience ends on a Saturday.
-A return transfer is not included but the local team can arrange this for you for an approximate cost of around £20.
+A return transfer is not included but the local team can arrange this for you for an approximate cost of around US$25 per person.

 It is important that once you have booked your flights you add these details to your online account or alternatively you can contact us with your departure date, the flight number and arrival time at your destination.